rarimo/collabland-rarimo-poh-action/README.md

           - "<PORT>:8000"
     ```

-## Installing the Collab.Land actions:
+## Installing the Collab.Land actions

 - Follow these steps to install the Collab.Land actions: [Test the Actions in a Discord server]
 - Setup action with the `/setup` command